yusale9/student-showcase/student-assignments/example.md

 With me you get a seasoned technical writer, a team player, and a leader.
 I coach, mentor, and assist new technical writers.

 > I don't believe if you can't do, teach.
 I believe if you can inspire, teach.
+> I am a documentarian, mentor, instructor, and passionate user advocate

 :round_pushpin: Israel
 :email: lsnovich@gmail.com